Buying real estate in Croatia?

 Sources: N1 Info, Migrun Tech, Connect Houses, Connect PLS, Nomads Embassy

-16) Families will flock to Zagreb's suburbs for more space and better value
+16) Zagreb’s suburbs will attract more families seeking extra space and better value

 Zagreb's suburbs are becoming a hot spot for families looking for more space and better value.